SilasMarvin/wasmind/actors/delegation_network/crates/check_health/README.md

 ## When You Might Want This Actor

-Include this actor in your Hive configuration when you need:
+Include this actor in your Wasmind configuration when you need:

 - **Automated agent monitoring**: Periodic health checks on agent performance and progress
 - **Issue detection**: Identify when agents are stuck, confused, or going off-track